JMGaljaard/fltk-testbed/charts/README.md

 # FLTK Helm charts

-This directory contains the charts required to launch
+This directory contains the charts required to launch.